 - My secret talent is playing the timbal, a big Brazilian hand drum that you strap to your body.
 I’ve played it in bands in Carnaval in Salvador, Brazil and Notting Hill Carnival in London.
 I am also a magician and can make chocolate disappear in 0.172 seconds.

 Annalise holds a Bachelor of Arts (Journalism) and a Master of International Development, both from RMIT University.
 Annalise has been involved with the education and youth sectors for a decade, through working in journalism, public relations, community and international development.
 She has extensive experience in communications and campaign management, education program development, project management and is an experienced facilitator and presenter.
 She’s worked and presented in Australia, the United Kingdom, Sri Lanka, South Africa and South Korea.
-Annalise is a passionate social justice advocate, believes the most impactful change happens when people are empowered think critically and creatively, and works to inspire young people to be caring and curious active citizens.
+Annalise is a passionate social justice advocate and believes the most impactful change happens when people are empowered think critically and creatively.
+She is driven to inspire young people to be caring and curious active citizens

 Name: Kristin Godby